About the artist

 I think it’s the push and pull between these two ways of working that gives the paintings their energy – that delicate balance between fluidity and structure, softness and vibrancy, transparency and solidity, mystery and clarity.

-I am represented by galleries in Toronto, Prince Edward County, Kingston and Ottawa.
+I am represented by galleries in Kingston, Ottawa and Prince Edward County.